tdicomitis/Learning-MongoDB/README.md

 ie { "Doug"      | "Walter" | 12e120  }

-Additionaly tables may have relationships, or ways of relating peices of data together.
+Additionaly tables may have relationships, or ways of relating pieces of data together.
 We will learn how to do this in another section of the course but to learn more about it please read the 'types of associations' section of [this guide](http://guides.rubyonrails.org/association_basics.html)

 Relational databases also use Structured Query Language, which is a way of accessing, and updating our database.
-We will learn SQL in a couple of weeks
+We will learn SQL in a couple of weeks.

 ----

 __Non-Relational DBS__

+Not using tables, using json and javascript notations.
+Known as a document.

+Non-Relational databases are very flexible, have extreme performance, very fast and scalability.
+This makes them easier and better to use that relational databases.

 Non relational DBs are much less structured then Relational DBs.
-Instead of having tightly couple tables, we structure our data in 'JSON'
+Instead of having tightly couple tables, we structure our data in 'JSON'.

 Previously a specific data object was known as a `record`, in NR dbs a piece of data is a document: